Меню:

 }

-First line declares name of this test, second line includes necessary header file, and lines 4-6 declare test himself — the BOOST_AUTO_TEST_CASE macro is used to define test with given name (simple_test), that contains one assertion 2+2 == 4 — this assertion uses BOOST_CHECK_EQUAL macro to perform comparison.
+First line declares name of this test, second line includes necessary header file, and lines 4-6 define test — the BOOST_AUTO_TEST_CASE macro is used to define test with given name (simple_test), and test's body contains one assertion: 2+2 == 4 — this assertion uses BOOST_CHECK_EQUAL macro to perform check.

 Running 1 test case...